cheng-zhongliang/event/README.md

 ### Ticker

-This ticker is a repeating event that will be triggered every time the timeout expires.
+The ticker is a repeating event that will be triggered every time the timeout expires.

 ```go
 ev := event.NewTicker(callback, arg)